College Life

 www.clark.edu/emergency

-The College’s emergency procedures are displayed on posters in all classrooms and offices, as well as on the clark.edu website.
+The college’s emergency procedures are displayed on posters in all classrooms and offices, as well as on the clark.edu website.

 Exercises (drills) will be conducted several times each year to ensure general preparedness.
 All members of the college community are expected to participate.
 When possible, advance notification of planned exercises will be circulated.